OHIO-ECT/ITS-4750-Lab-01/README.md

 2. Watch the "Remote Desktop Gateway Connection" pre-lab videos for the complete procedures to connect to the GNS3 VM

-    -   RD Gateway IP/Hostname: its-s15.its.ohio.edu
+    -   RD Gateway IP/Hostname: `its-s15.its.ohio.edu`

 3.  **[Pro Tip]** The GNS3 machine has web access to the outside world.
 When saving data for lab reports there are several options.
 The easiest is to use a browser on the GNS3 machine to access web-based email.

 4.  **[Data]** Open the file named "README.txt" on the VM's desktop.
 Email the contents (i.e. copy/paste text content of the file to an email) to your OHIO ID.

-5.  **[Data]** It is also possible to copy/paste text data from the child VMs.
+5.  **[Data]** It is also possible to copy/paste text data from the GNS3 VMs.
 Copy "Fine Art Indeed" from this document and past it into the README file.

 ### Connecting objects inside GNS3

 6. Using the network diagram displayed below in this document connect all the GNS3 objects together.
 Review [Tech Nugget N1.1 GNS3] (6:20) for detailed instructions how to connect objects together in GNS3.

-7. **[Toolkit]** Please record, in a lab notebook, that child VMs inside GNS3 use the username itsclass and the password class115#
+7. **[Toolkit]** Please record, in a lab notebook, that GNS3 VMs inside GNS3 use the username `itsclass` and the password `class115#`

 ### Start GNS3 Project

 8. Start all components in the project with the big green triangle.

 9.  **[Pro Tip]** All the VMs will start at once.
 Get comfy as Atlas heaves the world up.
 The more objects in a project the longer this start up time will take.
-If you don't know who Atlas is you'll have some time to read [this] while the all the child VMs start.
+If you don't know who Atlas is you'll have some time to read [this] while the all the GNS3 VMs (aka child VMs) start.

-10. Once all the child VMs have started and are either at a login prompt to a desktop GUI they are ready for use.
+10. Once all the GNS3 VMs have started and are either at a login prompt to a desktop GUI they are ready for use.

 11. It is not always necessary (or desired) to start all objects at once.
 Right-Click the object for a context menu to start it individually.

 ### GNS3 Context

-After starting up the project each child VM object will open a child window.
+After starting up the project each GNS3 VM object will open a child window.
 There should be three child windows inside the GNS3 machine.
 One is a Ubuntu Linux Server (terminal only), second is Ubuntu Linux Desktop (GUI but there's a terminal option), third is Windows 10 (with two terminal options described below).
-In a very [Inception]-type way each child VM can have windows of its own in side it's GUI.
-If this idea gives you a headache you are [doing it correctly].
+In a very [Inception] - way each GNS3 VM can have windows of its own in side it's GUI.
+If this idea gives you a headache you are **doing it correctly**.
 Much of what we do as IT Professional is virtual.
 This lab environment is a very good example.

 See [ECT Tech Nuggets Playlist] for more detail.
 As always, if you have questions it's your responsibility to ASK for help!
 We can't know if you don't understand!

 ![][1]

-Shown above GNS3 and child VMs - GNS3 Window (left), Ubuntu Linux Server (top center), Windows 10 (bottom center), Ubuntu Linux Desktop/GUI (right)
+Shown above GNS3 and GNS3 VMs - GNS3 Window (left), Ubuntu Linux Server (top center), Windows 10 (bottom center), Ubuntu Linux Desktop/GUI (right)

 **[Note]** Camera pictures are never permitted in document for lab reports.
 Screens captures are only acceptable when specifically requested.